 Score A-Correct Score B-Partially Correct Score C-Incorrect The student provides a correct response.
-Sample Responses home / home with dad / house / his house other correct response not mentioned in the story The student response is generally related to the text but does not answer the specific prompt.
-Sample Responses school / teacher No responseNot in EnglishIncorrect response • The student indicates "home." • The student indicates "school."
-No response Not in English Incorrect response, e.g., "store"
+Sample Responses He did great [good]. / Good job. / Matt will be in the talent show. other correct response not mentioned in the story The student response is generally related to the text but does not answer the specific prompt.
+Sample Responses I like the way you sing. / I like singing.
+No responseNot in EnglishIncorrect response